We got an email that said (spelling as received):

 Finally, at the Fourth Lateran Council in 1215, the Church formally defined that 'by divine power bread and wine are transubstantiated into the Body and Blood' (Canon 1).

-The Catholic Church has defended the Body and Blood of Jesus for 2000 years, and so I suggest we are totally about Jesus.
+The Catholic Church has defended the Body and Blood of Jesus for 2000 years, and so we suggest we are totally about Jesus.
 When other traditions have abandoned the Eucharist (which the early Christians said is Jesus real and present in this world, and which the Bible spells out), the Catholics have stood up for the real presence of Jesus in the world.
-I think that clearly shows that we are "all about Jesus" Christians.
+That clearly shows that we are "all about Jesus" Christians.

 Lord Jesus, let Your prayer of unity for Christians